Chromatography, as you know, is a lab-technique that analyzes the components of a mixture by separating them.

 LC-MS

-This liquid chromatography equipment (HPLC) which connected with Mass spectroscopy (MS) as a detector
+This liquid chromatography equipment (HPLC), which is connected with Mass spectroscopy (MS) as a detector

 GC-MS